landlab/landlab/docs/dev_guide_install.rst

 testing.
 The `landlab page on Travis <https://travis-ci.org/landlab/landlab>`_ shows the latest testing results.
 A new set of tests are executed whenever any changes are pushed to the Landlab repository and with every pull request.
-We currently run test suites for Python versions 2.6, 2.7, 3.3, and 3.4 (for Python 3 versions we use the `2to3 <https://docs.python.org/2/library/2to3.html>`_
+We currently run test suites for Python versions 2.6, 2.7, 3.3, and 3.4.

-tool).
+Continuous integration for Windows is done on `Appveyor <https://appveyor.com>` and also tests with Python 2.6, 2.7, 3.3, and 3.4.

 Once you send a pull request from GitHub, you will be taken to the Landlab pull request page and all unit tests are run.
 You will see the status